block-hczhai/block2-preview/docs/source/user/references.rst

 A detailed description of the parallel DMRG algorithm implemented in **block2** can be found in the following paper

-* Zhai, H., Chan, G. K. Low communication high performance ab initio density matrix renormalization group algorithms. *The Journal of Chemical Physics* 2021, **154**, 224116.
+* Zhai, H., Chan, G. K. L. Low communication high performance ab initio density matrix renormalization group algorithms. *The Journal of Chemical Physics* 2021, **154**, 224116.

 Please cite this paper if you find **block2** useful in your research.
 For the large site code, please cite